 On average, it takes 5 to 7 impressions for people to even remember your brand, let alone visit your website and purchase from you.

 That means you’re often paying for an ad to reach somebody 5-7 times before expecting them to even visit your website with buying intent!

-So with that said, if you need some help establishing what your budget should be, then read our post on small business marketing budget next.
+So with that said, if you need some help establishing what your marketing budget should be, then read this post next.

 Step 4: Be authentic with your brand

 If you followed the 5 steps from our other post, you should by now have a solid social media strategy in place that you’ve begun implementing.

 So this step is an encouragement to have fun with your brand voice and be authentically you.

 61% of people are more likely to buy from companies that deliver unique content.

 And 94% of customers are likely to show loyalty to a brand that offers complete transparency.

 So use your social media to meet those consumer preferences!